bzhang98/query-crafter/README.md

-# QueryCraft
+# Query Crafter

-**QueryCraft** is a tool designed to help you create advanced Google search queries effortlessly.
+**Query Crafter** is a tool designed to help you create advanced Google search queries effortlessly.
 Whether you're a researcher, marketer, or simply someone who wants to refine their search results, QueryCraft enables you to construct precise and effective search queries using various parameters.

 ## Features